sbastn/sinatra-backbone-playground/README.md

 sinatra-sandbox
 ===============

 A sandbox to get started with Sinatra quickly.
-Includes haml, sass and coffeescript
+Includes haml, sass and backbone with coffeescript